 How do I properly take care of my custom mouthguard?

 You should clean your mouthguard after every use.
-Use cool water to rinse it off, as hot water can warp the material.
+Use cool water to rinse it off; hot water can warp the material.
 Gently scrub the mouthguard with a non-abrasive toothpaste and a soft-bristled toothbrush.
 Rinse the toothpaste off and place it somewhere safe to dry.
 Always keep it in your case when it’s not in use to make sure you don’t lose it.

 Why do I need a custom mouthguard?